Bipolar disorder

 Key facts

-- Bipolar disorder causes extreme mood changes that affect or disrupt daily life.
+- Bipolar disorder causes extreme mood changes that may disrupt daily life.

-- Symptoms of manic episodes include showing extremely high energy in speech and activity, agitation and a reduced need for sleep.
+- Symptoms of manic episodes include showing very high energy in speech and activity, agitation, and a reduced need for sleep.

 - Symptoms of depressive episodes include low energy and motivation, lack of interest in daily activities and sometimes suicidal thoughts.